Miguel-Deza/Crazy-Dice-Game/readme.md

 - The game calculates the total, and the tension builds up to unveil the ultimate question: Are you a winner? 🏆

 ## The Excitement Unfolds:
-- 🎉 If the total is 7 or 11, you're in luck!
+- 🎉 If the major that the other, you're in luck!
 You're a WINNER, and the confetti starts raining down! 🎊
-- 😢 But beware, if the total doesn't hit the magic numbers, don't worry; it's all part of the crazy fun!
+- 😢 But beware, if the total isn't enough, don't worry; it's all part of the crazy fun!
 Better luck next time! 🍀

 ## Key Features:
 - The dice are alive with animated emojis that bring a dash of madness to every roll. 🌀